pixarninja/world_forge/README.md

 ### String parseID(...)

 Parameters: *String ID*.
 This method adds functionality for parsing the transition to be rendered.
 This allows transitions to be inherited from or initialized, giving more control and dynamism.
-For examples on dynamic transitions, see the overriden refreshCharacter method in the BoxRed class.
+For examples on dynamic transitions, see the overriden refreshEntity method in the BoxRed class.

 ### void onTouchEvent(...)